Skip to content

 Push artifacts

-Push artifacts in the artifact repo initialised in the Initialize cmf step.
+Push artifacts in the artifact repo initialized in the Initialize cmf step.

 Push metadata to cmf-server